 Very Low to No Moisture even during start-up in the OAB.
 MHI BoilerFree™ Technology allows for continuous superheated steam generation unlike a boiler which has to fill up a steam chamber then discharge the steam in a batch mode.

 Energy efficient is reported socket to output.
 Nearly 90-99% Outlet to Output Efficiency, MHI Rating.

 Zero Combustion or No High-Frequency Processes.
 No High Frequency Disruption, Zero Device NOX Emissions, No Ventilation Needed for combustion gasses.
-Offers multiple hot exit choices.
-More Information
+Steam velocity at exit is greater than 50m/s.
+More Information.

 Easy Fit to Industrial Production Machines and Tunnels

 Industries where superheated steam is used: Energy, Cleaning, Textile Processing, Pulp and Paper, Cooking, Drying, Disinfection and Sterilization, Cleaning and Recycling, Drying Paint, Drying Machine Parts, Re-forming Surfaces.
 Food and storage products, Tobacco Products, Textile Mill Products, Apparel and Other Textile Products, Lumber and Wood Products, Bio mass energy, Bio Pharma, Oxidation studies (inorganic and organic), Paper and Allied Products, Steam spray in hospital uses, green house, soil, Printing and Publishing, Chemicals and Allied Products, Petroleum and Coal Products, Petroleum Refining, Rubber and polymers, steam injection, emulsification, Plastics Products, Leather and Leather Products, Stone, Clay and Glass Products, Cement, Grain, Cannola, Alfa-alfa.